Pig slaughter: Former Yugoslavia

 The traditional pig slaughter in Croatia as well as the neighboring Bosnia and Herzegovina, Slovenia and Serbia is a widespread practice that involves pig slaughtering, processing, and butchery of pig meat, and is observed by rural families, usually in late autumn.
-The tradition is variously called "koline", kolinje, prašćina, svinjokolj, svinjokolja or svinjokolje or posjek.
+The tradition is variously calledkoline, kolinje, prašćina, svinjokolj, svinjokolja or svinjokolje or posjek.
 The names literally mean "pig-slaughtering" (svinja=pig, n., klanje=slaughter, n.).
 It is a custom specific to the parts of the countries in the Pannonian plain.

 After WWII, in Yugoslavia, a state holiday fell on 29 November, with that and next day being non-working, so most slaughters were held on that occasion.
 In Croatian region Dalmatia, the pig-slaughter are traditionally done in period between Christmas and New Year's Eve.

 The entire duration of the slaughter can be as long as three days.
 Because people were traditionally stocking up on supplies before winter, it became customary to slaughter more than one pig, which increased the amount of time necessary for the meat to be processed.
 Some families visit their relatives (often grandparents) and friends at that time of the year, in order to help.
 Also, little mechanization is used, with meat being cut manually.
 Any grinding is done with relatively small manually operated, mechanical grinding machines.

-The traditionally produced ham (šunka), bacon (slanina), the sausages (kobasica) such as blood sausage (krvavica) and kulen are well known as delicacies.
+The traditionally produced ham (šunka), bacon (slanina), the sausages (kobasica, klobasa) such as blood sausage (krvavica) and kulen are well known as delicacies.
 Some of them, notably kulen, are classified under the laws of protected designation of origin.
-The non-meat products such as cracklings (čvarci) or švargl and hladetina are also respected as parts of traditional cuisine.
+The byproducts such as cracklings (čvarci, ocvirki) or švargl and hladetina are parts of traditional cuisine.

 To complement the activities, rakija or wine is drunk by participants during the butchering.

 The pig liver is customarily roasted the same day of the slaughter.